clearwind-ca/service-catalog/docs/getting-started.md

 Required fields:
 * `name`: a name for the service.
 * `priority`: a number from `1` to `10`.
 Where `1` is the highest priority, `10` being the lowest priority.

+Optional fields:
 * `type`: a string that categorises the service for you in some manner that makes sense.

-Optional fields:
 * `description`: a text field that has more space for details about the service.
 Will be formatted using Markdown.
 * `active`: a boolean to mark the service as active or not.
+Default: `true`.
 * `dependencies`: an array of strings, where each string is a slug of the service that is a dependency.
 See below for the slug 👇.
 * `meta`: an object that allows you to enter any arbitrary detail.
 See below for more detail 👇.
 * `files`: an array of strings, where each string is a path relative to the root of the repository that contains more catalog entries.
 See below for more detail 👇.